-You are able to work at a job and make a certain amount of money while still collecting unemployment benefits.
+You may be able to work at a job and make a certain amount of money while still collecting unemployment benefits.
 When you apply for unemployment, this amount will be determined, and how this works will be explained to you by your unemployment counselor.

 If you do work while you are collecting unemployment benefits, it is VERY important that you follow the rules given to you by your unemployment counselor, which includes reporting where you work, how much you make every week, etc.

 If you suspect someone of committing unemployment fraud, you can contact the unemployment office to report them.
 You may be able to remain anonymous, or you may have to give your name and contact information to report them.

 When you make your report, be sure to give as much detailed information as possible, including the following:

 - Their address

 If you know that someone is committing unemployment fraud, you can report them by contacting your local unemployment office.